-WHEREAS Tacoma Power is recommending the addition of two new rate schedules: (1) H-3 Street Lighting Service, which is a new tariff for utility-owned, municipally-maintained street lighting service; and (2) Renewable Energy Program, which is a voluntary rate tariff for customers who want to buy qualified alternative renewable energy resources, and
+WHEREAS Tacoma Power is recommending adding two new rate schedules: (1) H-3 Street Lighting Service is a new tariff for utility-owned, municipally-maintained street lighting service; and (2) Renewable Energy Program is a voluntary rate tariff for customers who want to buy qualified alternative renewable energy resources, and

-WHEREAS Tacoma Power is recommending additional changes to Chapter 12.06 of the Tacoma Municipal Code ("TMC"), as follows:
+WHEREAS Tacoma Power is recommending the following changes to its Power regulations:

+- (1) TMC 12.06.140 Tampering and injury to City equipment. - a.
+Currently 12.06.140.B states that if there is evidence that energy has been used illegally, the customer can be charged the estimated consumption.
+The current language does not explicitly grant authority to recover costs for resealing or fixing the meter.
+The proposed language clarifies that the customer, or the owner of the premises when there is no current customer of utility services, is responsible for energy consumption and costs associated with the investigation and resealing of the power meter when illegal tampering has been discovered.

+Amended U-10917

+(2) TMC 12.06.225 - High Voltage General Service.

-(1) TMC12.06.140, relating to tampering and injury to City equipment, to clarify that the customer, or the owner of the premises when there is no current customer of utility services, is responsible for energy consumption and costs associated with the investigation and resealing of the power meter when illegal tampering has been discovered; and (2) TMC 12.06.225, relating to high voltage general service, to require customers over 8 Megawatts to have a contract with Tacoma Power or be served at the General Service Rate Schedule, and to include a requirement that customers who begin taking service at the high voltage general rate after April 1, 2017, be required to enter into a contract with Tacoma Power, and
+- a.
+In the availability section, require customers over 8 Megawatts to have a contract with Tacoma Power or be served at the General Service Rate Schedule. - b.
+In the availability section, include a requirement that customers who begin taking service at the High Voltage General rate after April 16, 2017, be required to enter into a contract with Tacoma Power.
+Requiring contracts for customers taking service at a high voltage will allow Tacoma Power to customize maintenance schedules and set clear expectations for the customer's responsibilities as a high voltage customer.

-WHEREAS Tacoma Power is recommending changes to its Electric Rates and Financial Policy, as follows: (1) correct a reference (Section IV.A); (2) update language regarding demand/energy classification of BPA purchased power to reflect current practice (Section IV.B.2.b.2); and (3) update the New Large Load language to reflect the 15 percent new resource adder for loads over 8 Megawatts (Section IV.B.2.c), to replace outdated language based on Bonneville Power Administration's New Large Single Load policy from the 1980s, and
+WHEREAS Tacoma Power is recommending changes to its Electric Rates and Financial Policy as follows:

+- (1) In Section IV.A Subsection 3, fix a reference to Subsection 4 that should reference Subsection 5. - (2) In Section IV.B.2.b.2, update the language regarding demand/energy classification of BPA purchased power to reflect current practice. - (3) In Section IV.B.2.c, update the New Large Load language to reflect the 15% new resource adder for loads over 8 Megawatts.
+This will update the outdated language based on Bonneville Power Administration's New Large Single Load policy from the 1980s.

-WHEREAS, pursuant to Tacoma City Charter Section 4.11, revisions to Tacoma Power rates and regulations and the Electric Rate and Financial Policy require approval by the Public Utility Board and City Council, and
+WHEREAS revisions to Tacoma Power rates and regulations, and its Electric Rates and Financial Policy require approval by the Public Utility Board and Tacoma City Council, pursuant to Tacoma City Charter section 4.11, and